Siege of Yongqiu: Process

+At that time, Linghu Chao's blockade was having an effect.
+Food was scarce, but the rebel army's hundreds of ships carrying salt and rice were about to arrive at the front line.
+When Zhang Xun learned of this, he used the tactic of attacking the east and surprising the west.
+He led his troops to attack at night in the south of the city, and Linghu Chao heard the news and led his troops to fight.
+However, Zhang Xun sent brave soldiers to the river, seized the rebel army's salt and rice, burned the rest, and then safely returned to the city.
+Small amounts of food and supplies were also obtained from the enemy in periodic raids and attacks.

 The siege continued, and after 20 more days, Zhang Xun's troops had run low on arrows.
-He ordered his troops to make about 1,000 scarecrows.
-He then ordered his soldiers to put their own armor onto these scarecrows.
+He ordered his troops to make about 1,000 scarecrows, dressed in black clothes.
 During the night, the soldiers hung the scarecrows down the fortress wall, so as to be easily seen.
-Linghu Chao noticed a number of armored black figures in the distance, and ordered his archers to shoot at them, hoping to stop the ambush.
+Linghu Chao noticed a number of black figures in the distance, and ordered his archers to shoot at them, hoping to stop the attack.
 When the scarecrows got pulled back over the wall, along with numerous embedded arrows, Linghu Chao realized that he had been deceived.
 He ordered his troops to never shoot at any black figures hanging down the wall, since it would be a waste of arrows.
 As a result, on the second night after the incident, no arrow was shot at the scarecrows.

-On the third night, black figures were once again hung down from the wall, and they were once again ignored.
+A few nights later, black figures were once again hung down from the wall, and they were once again ignored.
 This time the black figures, however, were not scarecrows.
 They were 500 of Zhang Xun's best men.
 They began the most damaging ambush of the siege.
 Many rebels were killed during their sleep.
-An estimated 10,000 men either were killed or deserted.
-The remaining force of about 20,000 men fled for about 10 miles before reorganizing.
+An estimated 10,000 men either were killed or deserted, and the camp was burned.
+The remaining force of about 20,000 men fled for about 10 miles, pursued by the Tang troops, before reorganizing.

+Linghu Chao refused to retreat, and returned to Yongqiu to continue the siege in rage at being continuously tricked.
+Zhang Xun ordered the general Lei Wanchun to talk to Linghu Chao on the city wall, and the rebel army took the opportunity to shoot Lei Wanchun with a crossbow.
+Although Lei Wanchun was shot in the face six times, he still stood tall and motionless.
+Linghu Chao suspected it was a wooden man, so he sent soldiers to investigate and found out it was really Lei Wanchun.
+He was very surprised and said to Zhang Xun from afar, "I saw General Lei just now, and I know your military orders, but what about the way of heaven?"
+Zhang Xun replied, "You don't understand human relationships, how can you know the way of heaven!"